Clive Runnells Family Mad Island March Preserve

 Workdays are held monthly on Saturdays.
 Meet at the workshop at 9 am—see directions below.
 Social time and a potluck dinner follow the work.
 Lodging is available for overnight stay & enjoyment of the grounds on Sunday.
 Work activities may include vegetation monitoring, bird surveys, transplanting cord grass to mitigate erosion along the Intracoastal waterway, or removal of invasive species such as Chinese tallow and deep-rooted sedge, as well as range management and facility improvement projects.
 Dates are subject to change based on facility needs/conflicts.
-Call volunteer coordinator Brigid Berger at 713-825-1929 or check your roster and email her for more information or to attend these volunteer workdays.
+Contact volunteer coordinator Brigid Berger for more information or to attend these volunteer workdays.
 VMS Opportunity listing – task-dependent

 Warning: Google Maps & Mapquest do not provide accurate directions to The Nature Conservancy’s Clive Runnells Family Mad Island Marsh Preserve.